Understanding Junmai, Ginjo, and Daiginjo

 Why mill so much?
 The outer layers of rice contain fats and proteins that can create off-flavors.
 Using only the starchy center produces a cleaner, more refined sake.
 That’s why heavily polished sake tends to be more delicate and elegant.

 That said, “tends to be” is key.
 Plenty of excellent sake with higher polishing ratios deliver wonderful, full rice flavors.
+In recent years, more breweries have deliberately polished less to bring out the rice’s character, so a smaller number no longer automatically means “better.”

 What “Junmai” Means